What is Kubernetes?

 Demand for Kubernetes skills

-Over the last few years, containerisation has become an increasingly uptaken practise within app deployment, a trend which has also been reflected in the job market.
-The demand for Kubernetes-fluent developers and engineers reached new heights in 2018, when IT Jobs Watch recorded an almost eight-fold increase in these roles in only two years.
-At the time, CyberArk DevOps Security Lead Josh Kirkwood said that Kubernetes had “become a massive money word”, adding that “these figures show that DevOps teams are seeking more skills to help them manage and deploy applications at scale”.
+In the past few years, containerisation has become more and more popular within app deployment, a trend that is also mirrored in the job market.
+In 2018, the demand for developers and engineers with experience in Kubernetes reached new heights, when IT Jobs Watch registered an almost eight-fold increase in these kinds of roles in a mere two years.
+When this happened, Josh Kirkwood, CyberArk DevOps Security Lead, said that Kubernetes had “become a massive money word”.
+He added that “these figures show that DevOps teams are seeking more skills to help them manage and deploy applications at scale”.

-By now, Kubernetes has become a staple in the DevOps industry, yet some might have forgotten that it has only been around for less than seven years.
-Last year, IBM made headlines for posting a job advert calling for a "minimum" of 12 years experience in Kubernetes, including "hands-on" experience setting up platforms, deploying microservices and other web applications, as well as managing secure secrets along with container orchestration.
-Twitter users were quick to point out that the requirements were rather outlandish, given that the very first GitHub post about Kubernetes was created on 7 June 2014.
+By now, even though many may have forgotten that Kubernetes has only been around for seven years, it has become a staple in the DevOps industry.
+Last year, IBM made headlines when it posted a job advert requiring a “minimum” of 12 years experience in Kubernetes, which included deploying microservices and other platforms, “hands-on” experience setting up platforms and managing secure secure secrets, as well as knowledge of container orchestration.
+According to several Twitter users, the requirements for the role were rather outlandish, especially since the very first GitHub post about Kubernetes originated on 7 June 2014.

-Along with the rise in demand for Kubernetes skills, it has also become more accessible to learn and gain experience with the system.
-Earlier this year, Google Cloud announced that it was offering free training for data analytics, AI, machine learning and multi-cloud services, which include routes to foundational certificates.
-One of the courses asks learners to demonstrate core infrastructure skills, including how to write cloud shell commands, deploy a virtual machine, and run applications on Kubernetes.
+It has become more accessible to learn and gain experience with Kubernetes, which has been more available following the increase in demand for skills with the system.
+Google Cloud announced earlier this year it would offer free training for AI, multi-cloud services, machine learning, and data analytics, which included routes to foundational certificates.
+One course asks learners to demonstrate core infrastructure skills, such as how to deploy a virtual machine, write cloud shell commands, and run applications on Kubernetes.